 This book is about your heritage.
 And your destiny.

 Evo was there.
-Evo is here, now — looking over your shoulder to see what decision you will make after reading this book.
+Evo is here, now.
+Let's see what decisions you make from the stories.

 Pick up the book and read about:

 The first laugh.